Alondra Nelson: Writing

-Nelson researches and writes about the intersections of science, technology, medicine, and inequality.
+Nelson writes and lectures widely on the intersection of science, technology, medicine, and social inequality.
+She has published articles, essay, and books, including, most recently, The Social Life of DNA: Race, Reparations, and Reconciliation after the Genome.
+Nelson has also written extensively about genetics, genomics, race, and racialization.
 "At its core, her philosophy was that focusing solely on those communities' exclusion not just misread the past, but shriveled the future possibilities innovation holds for them," Politico noted.
-Nelson has also written extensively about genetics, genomics, race, and racialization.